Common Tax Problem Questions

 The IRS will take your first refund and usually your second refund after your Offer in Compromise has been accepted.
 So - you are best off just paying the right amount of taxes and avoiding getting a refund in the first two years.
-And of course - you have to be compliant for five years for the Offer to stick.
+And of course - you have to be compliant (filing and paying your taxes) for five years for the Offer to stick.

 Your bank will hold funds for 21 days before they release it to the IRS.
 Be careful to find out exactly the day you were levied so you know when to start counting the days.